 Old Hanoi Opera House

 In the past, the theater solely hosted performances by Western artists for French officials and wealthy Vietnamese.
-Nowadays, Hanoi Opera House is one of Hanoi’s cultural centers where art shows, concerts, dance performances and other events usually take place, with the scale ranging from national to international.
+Nowadays, it is one of Hanoi’s cultural centers where art shows, concerts, dance performances and other events usually take place, with the scale ranging from national to international.

 Inside Hanoi Opera House

-Moreover, there are a variety of art events ranging from the traditional Vietnamese music to the more trendy pop music by domestic singers with high reputation such as My Linh, Thanh Lam or Hong Nhung.
-The price also varies depending on the scale of the events, but normally ranging from 100.000 VND to 500.000 VND and up to 2 million VND for a VIP seat, which can be considered reasonable for Western standards.
+Moreover, there are a variety of art events ranging from the traditional Vietnamese music to the more trendy pop music by domestic artists with high reputation such as My Linh, Thanh Lam or Hong Nhung.

 Start planning your tailor-made Vietnam tour by contacting one of our specialists…